Jzow/Jzow/README.md

 # Hello, folks!

 My name is James Zow.
-I'm a freelance full stack engineer.
 I'm from Shanghai, China.
+I've been interested in coding since I was 16 years old.
+I am a freelance full stack engineer.
+I am good at mixed programming of Java architecture and Rust language

 ## For freedom and dreams